torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 8.3 TODO
 --------

 - All of moving charge operations are done under cgroup_mutex.
-It's not good behavior to hold the mutex too long, so we may need some trick.
+It's yest good behavior to hold the mutex too long, so we may need some trick.

 9. Memory thresholds
 ====================

-Memory cgroup implements memory thresholds using the cgroups notification API (see cgroups.txt).
-It allows to register multiple memory and memsw thresholds and gets notifications when it crosses.
+Memory cgroup implements memory thresholds using the cgroups yestification API (see cgroups.txt).
+It allows to register multiple memory and memsw thresholds and gets yestifications when it crosses.

 To register a threshold, an application must: